 Curricular Practical Training (CPT) is work authorization that allows an F-1 student to be engaged in work experience that is considered an integral part of an established curriculum or academic program.

-The Code of Federal Regulations defines CPT as “an integral part of an established curriculum” and as ”alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.”
+Code of Federal Regulations defines CPT as “an integral part of an established curriculum” and as ”alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.”
 8 CFR §214.2 (f) (10)(i)

 In order for any CPT request to be considered, the alternate work/study, internship, or cooperative education must be required by the curriculum, or the student must be receiving credit for the training.

-Be in F-1 status at the time of submitting the CPT application.
+- Must be in F-1 status at the time of submitting the CPT application.

 Types of Curricular Practical Training

 CPT may be required for a degree program or a course for which the student is enrolled.
 Please see below for additional details about each.

 If your degree program requires an internship or culminating experience in order to complete the degree, then you are eligible to apply for CPT during your program of study.